 It is important to remember that maintaining immunization is a lifelong process.

 Foxhall Internists Immunization Clinic’s specially trained staff provide routine and travel vaccinations to individuals age 15 and older.

 Based on availability, routine vaccination appointments are scheduled between 9 a.m.to 12 noon and 1 p.m. to 4 p.m. on Mondays through Fridays.

 Travel Vaccinations, Medications, and Education

-For travel vaccinations, we ask that you schedule an appointment in advance.
-Travel vaccination appointments are available between 9 a.m. to 11:30 a.m. and 2 p.m. to 3:30 p.m. on Mondays, Tuesdays, Thursdays, and Fridays.
+Based on availability, travel vaccination appointments are scheduled between 9 a.m. to 11:30 a.m. and 2 p.m. to 3:30 p.m. on Mondays, Tuesdays, Thursdays, and Fridays.

 All travel vaccinations include an initial consultation to review which vaccinations are needed prior to your travel, as well as general health and safety guidelines (such as food and water concerns) pertinent to each country you are planning to visit.
 Appropriate vaccinations and medication prescriptions are generally provided at the time of your initial consultation.
 As some travel vaccinations require multiple visits and/or time for your body to build immunity, it is recommended that you schedule your appointment at least one month prior to travel.